Edit

 Get-EventLog Application -ComputerName "$env:COMPUTERNAME" -Message "*memory*"

-If applications besides SQL Server are consuming resources, try stopping or rescheduling these applications, or consider running them on a separate server.
-These steps will remove external memory pressure.
+• If applications besides SQL Server are consuming resources, try stopping or rescheduling them, or run them on a separate server.
+These steps remove external memory pressure.

 To diagnose internal memory pressure caused by modules (DLLs) inside SQL Server, use the following methods:

-Use the Tasklist utility to identify any DLLs that are loaded inside SQL Server space:
+• Use the tasklist utility to identify DLLs loaded inside the SQL Server process.

 tasklist /M /FI "IMAGENAME eq sqlservr.exe"

-You could also use the following query to examine loaded modules (DLLs) and see if anything unexpected is there.
+• You can also use the following query to examine loaded modules (DLLs) and check whether anything unexpected is present:

 SELECT * FROM sys.dm_os_loaded_modules

-) are used, you may configure the object to run in a process outside SQL Server by specifying a context value of 4 (Local (.exe) OLE server only).
+• In the rare case where OLE Automation objects (sp_OA*) are used, you can set up the object to run in a process outside SQL Server by specifying a context value of 4 (Local (.exe) OLE server only).
 For more information, see sp_OACreate.

-To diagnose internal memory pressure coming from components inside the SQL Server engine, use the following methods:
+To diagnose internal memory pressure from components inside the SQL Server engine, use the following methods:

 SELECT pages_kb, type, name, virtual_memory_committed_kb, awe_allocated_kb